 - Tell them to catch the ball with their hands and bring the football towards their body.

-- Now, tell students that since they are familiar with big words like football and touchdown, they are going to learn about words that rhyme, or words that have the same ending sound.
+- Now, tell students that since they listed some words that rhyme with football, they are going to continue learning about words that rhyme, or words that have the same ending sound.

 - Use a poster with mini footballs to model words that rhyme.
 Underline and emphasize the final letters of a word so that students begin to understand ending sounds for this lesson.